golopot/eslint-plugin-import/docs/rules/default-import-match-filename.md

 import foo from './foo';
 import foo from '../foo/index.js';
 import merge from 'lodash/merge';
-import anything from 'foo';
+import packageName from '..'; // When "../package.json" has name "package-name" import directoryName from '..'; // When ".." is a directory named "directory-name" import anything from 'foo';
 import foo_ from './foo';
 import foo from './foo.js';